-Custom Bottled Water Label Design: What Works
+Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

-Custom Bottled Water Label Design: What Works
+Custom Bottled Water Label Design: File Specs, QR Codes, and Design Tips

 The label on a custom bottled water bottle is doing more work than most people realize.
 It is the first thing someone sees, it carries your brand identity, and it has to survive sitting in an ice bucket for three hours without peeling or smearing.
 Getting the design right matters.